alperyilmaz/icgc-featurecounts/docs/usage.md

 ### `--max_cpus`
 Use to set a top-limit for the default CPU requirement for each process.
 Should be a string in the format integer-unit. eg. `--max_cpus 1`

-### `--plaintext_email`
-Set to receive plain-text e-mails instead of HTML formatted.

-### `--sampleLevel`
-Used to turn of the edgeR MDS and heatmap.
-Set automatically when running on fewer than 3 samples.

 ### `--multiqc_config`
 If you would like to supply a custom config file to MultiQC, you can specify a path with `--multiqc_config`.
 This is used instead of the config file specific to the pipeline.